steve-cm/RaaS/README.md

   		}
 	}

-For international variable skus, there will be an expiration date ("expiration") in the successful response, if applicable.
+For international variable SKUs, there will be an expiration date ("expiration") in the successful response, if applicable.
 The format for expiration date is ISO6801 standard date format, example: 2016-06-19 (Year-Month-Day).

 *Expiration dates in email templates will appear in localized format, for example: 2016-06-19 could be 2016年6月19日.
 We are using this PHP library to format international dates: http://php.net/manual/en/class.intldateformatter.php

-Example success response for international variable sku:
+Example success response for international variable SKU:

 	< HTTP/1.1 201 Created
 	< Content-Type: application/json; charset=utf-8